Key Points:

 - The four types of automatons are: finite state machine, pushdown machine, turing machine, and linear bounded.

-- Some applications of modern automata include robotics applications, spell checkers and text editors, use of AI, and genetic programming.
+- Some applications of modern automata include robotics applications, spell checkers and text editors, the use of AI, and genetic programming.

 Automata is the study and understanding of abstract machines.
 Automata deals with logical computation, with the basic theories regarding automata helping scientists figure out how machines solve and compute problems.
 This particular field is actually considered a branch of computer science since the history of both have similar backgrounds.
 Automata has continued to evolve in regards to its overall function as well as specialized functions in the field of science and mathematics.